Skip to main content

 Install & Configure

-Provider should be installed automatically with terraform init, but it's recommended to pin a specific version or range of version using following required_providers configuration :
+The provider should be installed automatically with terraform init, but it's recommended to pin a specific version or range of versions using the following required_providers configuration :

 terraform {